 How Abstract API Handles Email Validation in jQuery

-Abstract API addresses the core weaknesses of traditional methods.
-It replaces a brittle regex pass with a single, comprehensive HTTP call.
+Abstract API addresses the core weaknesses of traditional validation methods.
+It replaces a simple regex pass with a comprehensive API call.

 - Sign up at Abstract API and get your Email Validation API key.